 The overall tipping competition starts in Round 1.
 However, you can set-up a competition at any time and start from the round following your competition set-up.

-    Streak starts in Round 8 and will run as a knock-out competition in 2019.
-This means, you’re out if you get one wrong!
+Streak starts in Round 8 and will run as a knock-out competition until the end of the NRL regular season matches.

 No Streak tip is required for bye rounds (i.e. rounds 12 & 16).

 Unlike the standard NRL Tipping competition, Streak ends at the end of the regular season action, in Round 25.

 To enter a public competition, click icon and select Comps.
 Click Join a Comp in the top navigation menu.
 This will display a list of public competitions.

 Click the icon of the competition you want to join.